Punnagai Poove: Soundtrack

-The film score and soundtrack were composed by Yuvan Shankar Raja, who teamed up with director Sabapathy Dekshinamurthy for the first time.
-The soundtrack released on 3 November 2002 and features 8 tracks with lyrics penned by Arivumathi, Pa.
-Vijay, Pazhani Bharathi and M. Rathnakumar.
-For the first time, composer Yuvan Shankar Raja made an appearance in a film, by featuring in and performing one of the songs, "En Kadhal", which was sung by himself as well.
+The music was composed by Yuvan Shankar Raja.
+For the first time, he made an appearance in a film, by featuring in and performing one of the songs, "En Kadhal", which was sung by himself as well.
 One additional song, "Idhu Innisaiya", sung by Bollywood singer Hema Sardesai and Yuvan Shankar Raja, featuring Bollywood actress Sarika on screen, was not included in the soundtrack.

-Not in the soundtrack

-Other music featured in the film include: